 Adding Humidity During Heating

-The key to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
+The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
 The perfect humidity range for your home and your health is 35-50%.
-Although you can implement single-room humidifiers to improve the humidity in certain areas of your home, this approach is not efficient.
+Although you can implement single-room humidifiers to improve the humidity in specific areas of your home, this approach is not efficient.
 Instead, you should look at adding a whole-home humidifier to your HVAC system.
 A whole-home humidifier can be joined with your current HVAC and plumbing systems and controlled via your thermostat.
-You can set the ambient humidity to any desired level without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
+You can set the ambient humidity to any level you want without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
 When the heating season ends, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier requires can be completed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.